ppmatrix/ppmatrix.github.io/_posts/2024-01-10-agent_sudo.md

 We can´t see any zip file refered in Q2

-After dowloading the 3 files and opened the To_agentJ.txt we got:
+After dowloading the 3 files and opened the To_agentJ.txt we got...

 ```